gabrielmgonzaga/bankjoy-clone/README.md

 # Bankjoy clone

-This is a landing page clone of the website www.bankjoy.com created on 11/17/16.
-It was made with no frameworks or libraries utilizing only `HTML` and `CSS`.
+This is a landing page clone of the website www.bankjoy.com.
+It was built with no frameworks or libraries utilizing only `HTML` and `CSS`.

 ___